tvdinh/rate-limit-app/README.md

 # Implementation

-This section explains some key part of implementation of rate limiter.
+This section explains some key parts of implementation of rate limiter.
 It uses Domain Specific Language terms and framework notations (e.g Java and SpringBoot).

 * `WebController`